myHandiQR myHandiQR

 Alzheimer's

-Helene gets her bearings better with short sentences, a steady pace and a little time to answer.
-If she hesitates, don't finish her sentences: let her find the words herself.
+Hélène finds her bearings better with short sentences, a calm pace, and a little time to respond.
+If she hesitates, do not finish her sentences: let her express herself in her own words.

 Preview